isomerpages/enterprisesg-rice/_licences/Types of Rice Licence.md

 permalink: /licences/Types/permalink
 description: ""
 ---

-There are 6 types of rice licences a business entity/company can apply for:
+There are 6 types of Rice Licences a business entity/company can apply for:

 | Type | Licence | Description |
 | -------- | -------- | -------- |